Author: Staging Career Center-Shell Brodnax (4 Articles)

 I had pointed out that she was really leaving herself open to all types of havoc because she was not having her contract clear on expectations, promises, deadlines and consequences.
 Her answer was “I don’t want to scare off potential clients” those things have not ever happened so why worry about it.

 I explained to her that a contract not only protects YOU the business owner it also protects your clients.
 It is so important to have a good contract.
-By not having a clause in about any one of a particular issue you open yourself up for disappointment, loosing money and hind sight thinking.
+By not having a clause in about any one of a particular issue you open yourself up for disappointment, and loosing money.

-It is important for a contract to include:
+It is important for a contract to include but not limited to:

 Description of services: EXACTLY what you are going to do.
 List each room to be staged.

-Payment Expectations: When it is due, what it covers, renewal fees, rental fees, pick up and delivery, payment methods excepted, bounced check fees.
-Also, have the CC On file with a signature to bill and to bill for renewals should they not cancel etc.
+Payment Expectations: When it is due, what it covers, renewal fees, rental fees, pick up and delivery, payment methods accepted, bounced check fees.
+Also, have the CC on file with a signature to bill and to bill for renewals.

 Cancellation Policy: How many days before staging is it ok to cancel?
 Do you have a deposit?
 Is that refundable?
-If they cancel X amount of days before the staging fee they pay a % of the staging fee.
-Work what works for you and what you feel is fair.
+If they cancel X amount of days before the staging, do they pay a % of the staging fee?
+Do what works for you and what you feel is fair.

 Client Consent: Get permission from the client for you and anyone with you to enter their property.
 Get permission for you to be able to move around items.
 Have anything listed that you are not to move.

-Occupied Properties: Consent to use items, move items, rearrange items.
+Occupied Properties: Consent to use items, move items, and rearrange items.
 Closets, cupboards, pantries, etc. The client should agree to protect their valuables and or remove them for safekeeping.
 Have them acknowledge that staging may require hooks, nails and small holes may be left and it is up to them to touch up anything upon sale.